 The disability certificate must be from a government hospital's medical board.
 PwD candidates also get additional exam time (compensatory time) during NEET.

-BDS (Bachelor of Dental Surgery): Also through NEET, but cutoffs are 100-150 marks lower than MBBS.
-Dentistry offers good income potential (Rs 30,000-2,00,000/month in private practice) with better work-life balance than MBBS.
-Government dentist salary is comparable to government medical officer.
+Also through NEET, with cutoffs 100-150 marks below MBBS.
+Government dentist pay is comparable to a government medical officer.

 📞NEET helpline and official resources